jpfleury/gmic-filters-overview/README.md

 [G'MIC](https://gmic.eu) is a free and open-source image processing framework that comes with hundreds of filters.
 With so many options available, it can be hard to know where to start.

 This is where [gmic-filters-overview](https://github.com/jpfleury/gmic-filters-overview) becomes useful.
 It lets you preview all non-interactive G'MIC filters at once on a single image.
 Just run the script and enjoy all filters applied automatically to your image.
-Then, view the results in a convenient HTML file offering a few JavaScript functions like source image comparison.
+Then, view the results in a convenient HTML file with features like source image comparison and the ability to select and group your favorite filters for easier side-by-side comparison.

 ![Demo of gmic-filters-overview](data/demo.gif)